grzegorzpokorski/notes/README.md

 ## Contributing

-If you find any bug, have suggestion how to improve this project feel free to tell about it in [issues](https://github.com/grzegorzpokorski/grzegorzpokorski.pl/issues) tab.
+If you find any bug, have suggestion how to improve this project feel free to tell about it in [issues](https://github.com/grzegorzpokorski/notes.pl/issues) tab.
 Pull requests also are welcoming.

+## To do:

+- categories
+- ability to pin note on top of the list
+- sorting
+- search